Kishalay15/PRODIGY_WD_05/README.md

-# PRODIGY_WD_05
+# Weather-App
-A weather app using HTML, CSS and JavaScript
+A weather app made using HTML, CSS, JavaScript and open-source API from [OpenWeather](https://openweathermap.org/)